wjakob/nanobind/docs/free_threaded.rst

 Similar to free-threaded Python itself,  nanobind avoids this bottleneck by *immortalizing* functions (``nanobind.nb_func``, ``nanobind.nb_method``) and type bindings.
-Immortal objects don't require reference counting.
-In turn, the downside is that they leak when the interpreter shuts down.
+Immortal objects don't require reference counting and therefore cannot cause the bottleneck mentioned above.
+The main downside of this approach is that these objects leak when the interpreter shuts down.
 Free-threaded nanobind extensions disable the internal :ref:`leak checker <leak-checker>`, since it would produce many warning messages caused by immortal objects.